Posterior Coreset Construction with Kernelized Stein Discrepancy for Model-Based Reinforcement Learning: Experiments

 \textbf{Baselines.} For comparison to other model free approaches, we compare against MPC-PSRL method propose in \cite{pmlr-v139-fan21b}.
 There are other popular model based methods in literature such as MBPO \cite{mbpo} and PETS \cite{chua2018deep} but MPC-PSRL is already shown to outperform them in \cite[Fig. 1]{pmlr-v139-fan21b}.
 Since the underlying environments are same, we just compare to MPC-PSRL and show improvements.
 For comparison to model-free approaches, we compare with Soft Actor-Critic (SAC) from \cite{haarnoja2018soft} and Deep Deterministic Policy Gradient (DDPG) \cite{barth2018distributed}.

-\textbf{Environment Details.} We consider continuous control environments Stochastic Pendulum , Continuous Cartpole, Reacher and Pusher with and without rewards of modified OpenAI Gym \cite{openai} \& MuJoCo environments \cite{Mujoco}.
-These environments are of different complexity and provides a good range of performance comparison in practice.
+\textbf{Environment Details.} We consider continuous control environments Stochastic Pendulum, Continuous Cartpole, Reacher and Pusher with and without rewards of modified OpenAI Gym \cite{openai} \& MuJoCo environments \cite{Mujoco}.
+These environments are of different complexity and provide a good range of performance comparisons in practice.
 See Appendix \ref{experimental_results} for additional specific details of the environments and architecture.

 \textbf{Discussion.} Fig. \ref{fig:threegraphs_main_body} compares the average reward return (top row) and model complexity (bottom row) for Cartpole, Pendulum, and Pusher, respectively.
-We note that {\algo} performs equally good or even better as compared to the state of the art MPC-PSRL algorithm with significant reduction in model complexity (bottom row in Fig. \ref{fig:threegraphs_main_body}) consistently across different environments.
-From the model complexity plots, we remark that {\algo} is capable of automatically selecting the sufficient date points seen so far and control the dictionary growth across different environments.
-This is encouraging in practice because we are able to achieve same performance in terms of average reward with fewer of dictionary points to parameterize posterior distributions.
-This also helps in achieving faster compute time in practice to perform the same task as detailed in Fig. \ref{fig:three graphs2} in the Appendix \ref{experimental_results}.
+We note that {\algo} performs equally good or even better as compared to the state-of-the-art MPC-PSRL algorithm with a significant reduction in model complexity (bottom row in Fig. \ref{fig:threegraphs_main_body}) consistently across different environments.
+From the model complexity plots, we remark that {\algo} is capable of automatically selecting the data points and control the dictionary growth across different environments which helps to achieve same performance in terms of average reward with fewer dictionary points to parameterize posterior distributions.
+This also helps in achieving faster compute time in practice to perform the same task as detailed in the Appendix \ref{experimental_results}.
+We also show improvements of our algorithm over MPC with fixed buffer size in Appendix \ref{experimental_results} with both random and sequential removal.